lucagioacchini/auto-pen-bench/README.md

 # AutoPenBench
 This repo contains the codes of the penetration test benchmark for Generative Agents presented in the paper [AutoPenBench: Benchmarking Generative Agents for Penetration Testing](https://arxiv.org/abs/2410.03225).

 It contains also the instructions to install, develop and test new vulnerable containers to include in the benchmark.

+**Note** if you need to reproduce the experiments of the paper, [this repository](https://github.com/lucagioacchini/genai-pentest-paper).

 ## Contents
 - [Installation](#installation)